National People's Congress: Standing Committee

 The NPC Standing Committee is the permanent organ of the NPC, elected by the legislature to meet regularly as opposed to once a year.
 It consists of a chairman, vice chairpersons, a secretary-general, as well as regular members.
 NPCSC membership is often full-time and carries a salary, and members are not allowed to simultaneously hold positions in executive, judicial, prosecutorial or supervisory posts.

 As the NPC only meets annually, the NPCSC effectively functions as the national legislature of China for the rest of the year.
 It is granted with nearly all the lawmaking powers as the NPC itself, though it lacks the powers to amend the constitution and to appoint or remove national-level personnel.
-The NPCSC passes the vast majority of China's laws, and has the powers to conduct oversight over governmental bodies, appoint or remove top-level personnel that are not in the national-level, ratifies treaties, grant special amnesties, and confer state honors.
+The NPCSC passes the vast majority of China's laws, and has the powers to conduct oversight over governmental organs, appoint or remove top-level personnel that are not in the national-level, ratifies treaties, grant special amnesties, and confer state honors.